-During the 2020/ 2021 academic year, RDC's apprenticeship programs adapted quickly to the COVID-19 pandemic public health measures.
+During the 2020/ 2021 academic year, Red Deer Polytechnic's apprenticeship programs adapted quickly to the COVID-19 pandemic public health measures.
 These updates to our delivery highlighted some apprentices' and employers' preferences for additional program delivery options.

 As a result, RDC is pleased to offer many of our programs in a variety of delivery options in 2021/ 2022 to help meet our apprentices' learning needs.

 Please review this webpage for general information.
 You can also review the appropriate program specific information page for schedule information and program specific requirements as you explore or register in the program in which you're interested.